robOcity/ai-course/week-7-learning-with-decision-trees.md

 1. Discussion

+    1. Consider the topics we have covered in the course:

+        * Finding solution using search
+        * Applying search to adversarial environments
+        * Solving constraint satisfaction problems
+        * Probabilistic reasoning in uncertain situations
+        * Learning from examples

-    1. Consider the problem faced by an infant learning to speak and understand a language.
-Explain how this process fits into the general learning model.
-Describe the precepts and actions of the infant, and the types of learning the infant must do.
-Describe the subfunctions the infant is trying to learn in terms of inputs and outputs, and available example data.  _Please submit your post by Wednesday evening at midnight and comment on two other students work by Sunday evening at midnight._
+        Pick one topic, find out who it is being used today, what problems is being applied and by what industries.
+Find job openings that are looking for people skilled in this domain.
+Where are the jobs, what skill sets are in demand and additional training do you need.
+Please write three paragraphs and cite your sources.  _Please submit your post by Wednesday evening at midnight and comment on two other students work by Sunday evening at midnight._

     1. Suppose we generate a training set from a decision tree and then apply decision-tree learning to that training set.
 Is it the case that the learning algorithm will eventually return the correct tree as the training-set size goes to infinity?
 Why or why not? _Please submit your post by Wednesday evening at midnight and comment on two other students work by Sunday evening at midnight._